ajitkumargiri/Parquet-Application/readme.md

+Subject: Automation and Performance Testing Framework Plans

+Hi ,

+I hope you are doing well.

+As a member of the QA chapter, I have outlined several plans to enhance our automation testing capabilities for the entire BCDB team.
+Below are the key points of my strategy:

+Automation Test Framework: I plan to develop a comprehensive framework for API automation testing.
+This will streamline the process, allowing each team to set up their automation framework within one week.

+Performance Testing: With my extensive experience in performance testing, I am also preparing a robust plan to improve our performance testing processes.

+Technical Implementation: My strong technical background equips me with the necessary skills to plan and implement these initiatives effectively.

+Please let me know if you would like to discuss these plans in more detail or if there are any additional requirements.

+Best regards,

+[Your Full Name]
+[Your Position]
+[Your Contact Information]

 ``` code
 create a full framework that tests an external API using Spring Boot and Cucumber, you will follow these steps.
 The framework will be designed to interact with the external API, dynamically pass request bodies, and validate responses using JSONPath.